ibmtjbot/tjbot/recipes/conversation/README.md

         hasCamera: true, // set this to false if your TJBot doesn't have a camera
         robotName: 'tinker', // set this to the name you wish to use to address your tjbot!
     }

+## Troubleshoot
+If you are having difficulties in making this recipe work, please see the [troubleshooting guide](../../TROUBLESHOOTING.md).

 # Watson Services
 - [Watson Assistant](https://www.ibm.com/watson/services/conversation/)